kas-gui/kas/ROADMAP.md

 Support display of images in the GUI:

--   fixed-size raster images sized to the pixel count without scaling
--   scaling of fixed raster images
 -   image display using a target size and multiple rastered versions, with the option of scaling to the target size or using the nearest size
 -   vector images rastered to a target size